Three-dimensional imaging of waves and floe sizes in the marginal ice zone during an explosive cyclone: Results

-The ratio $c_p/u_{10}$, where $c_p$ is the phase velocity (ratio of wavelength to wave period) and $u_{10}$ the wind speed, is known as the wave age \cite{holthuijsen2007}.
-It is used to separate young waves, which are growing in size and length under the action of wind ($c_p/u_{10}<1.25$), from old (swell) waves, which propagate without active wind input ($c_p/u_{10}>1.25$).
-The wave age (Fig.~\ref{fg4}c), computed using wind speed from the onboard met-station, indicate waves are young over the first $\approx{}40$\,km of the MIZ ($c_p/u_{10}\approx0.75$), but sharply switch to old ($c_p/u_{10}\approx1.40$) at the deepest two measurement locations ($d=43$--44\,km){, caused by the sudden drop in wind speed (from $\approx25$\,m\,s$^{-1}$ to $\approx17$\,m\,s$^{-1}$).}
+The wave age $c_p/u_{10}$ \citep{holthuijsen2007}, where $c_p$ is the phase velocity (ratio of wavelength to wave period) and $u_{10}$ is the wind speed, is computed at each measurement location using wind speeds from the onboard met-station (Fig.~\ref{fg4}a).
+The values obtained indicate waves are young (growing in size and length under the action of wind) at the first four measurement locations ($c_p/u_{10}<1.25$ \citep{aouf2021new}).
+The waves switch sharply to old ($c_p/u_{10}>1.25$) at the deepest two measurement locations.
+The sharp transition is partially due to the arrival of the swell system, but, as implied by the similar sharp transition in wave age for the wind sea (denoted total sea without swell), a sudden drop in wind speed from $\approx25$\,m\,s$^{-1}$ to $\approx17$\,m\,s$^{-1}$ is the primary cause.